yulonglim/tp/docs/UserGuide.md

 ### Adding a student : `add`

-Adds a student to the TeachBook.
+You can use this command to add a student to the TeachBook.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [b/BLOOD_TYPE] [pc/PARENTS_CONTACT] [t/TAG1] [t/TAG2]...`